 “The sugar high of convenience is fleeting and the sting of missing out dulls rapidly, but the meaningful glow that comes from taking charge of what claims your time and attention is something that persists.” ~ Cal Newport

 In my last post I highlighted a few reasons (among many, many more) that I’ve decided it’s time to say “Baby, bye bye bye” to Facebook and my other social media accounts.
-(If you haven’t read it, I recommend reading it before reading this one.
+(If you haven’t read it, I highly recommend reading it before reading this one.
 Last post gave the why for what I’m doing.
-This post goes into detail on the what and the how).
+This post goes really deep into the details on the what and the how).

 I’ve been so thankful for the thoughtful and affirmatory responses from many who have had the same recurring frustrations towards the negative impacts of social media in our lives.